 Take a moment to picture Mao Zedong.
 You know, Chairman Mao — kind of stocky, very serious, crisp in uniform, perpetually unsmiling.

 Now imagine him dancing a foxtrot.

 That is exactly what The Chairman Dances is about — the Chairman, dancing.
 Nixon in China, perhaps one of the most famous works by John Adams, is an opera depicting President Richard Nixon‘s historic visit to China in 1972.
-(You can watch the entire 1987 premier performance by the Houston Grand Opera here — but I’m warning you, it’s weird.
-I recommend watching in chunks so you can process it.)
+(You can watch the entire 1987 premier performance by the Houston Grand Opera here.)
 In Act III of the opera, the Chairman dances with his wife, former film starlet turned radical propagandist Chiang Chang.
 (Chiang Chang was the driving force behind China’s disastrous Cultural Revolution — incidentally, the Cultural Revolution sparked the creation of The Red Detachment of Women, which Nixon was invited to watch during his visit.)
 As the couple dance, they are transported back in time to one of their first meetings, in the city of Yan’an, which would become the seat of the Communist revolution.
 They dance to a record playing on a gramophone, which Adams depicts in the percussion section, most notably at the very end of the piece — can you hear the static of the turntable, the scratching of the needle?
 Mao and his wife dance and reminisce, immersed in a past much more loving and free than the oppressive society they constructed together.